YourOwnInc/yourOwn-repo/README.md

 ### FR-01 Sign up & Sign in
 **Goal:** The system shall let users create an account to store their progress
 **Acceptance:**
-- Users can sign up with email/password or OAuth using third-party accounts (Google preferably).
+- Users can sign up with email/password or OAuth using third-party accounts (Google preferably)
-- Password reset.
+- Password reset
-- After sign in, they land on their dashboard.
+- After sign in, they land on their dashboard

 ### FR-02 Create and Manage a Portfolio Project
 **Goal:** The system shall allow to start a portfolio, rename it, and delete it
 **Acceptance:**
-- “New portfolio” button creates a blank project.
+- “New portfolio” button creates a blank project
-- Users can rename or delete a project from the dashboard.
+- Users can rename or delete a project from the dashboard
-- Multiple Portfolios won't be in MVP but to be considered.
+- Multiple Portfolios won't be in MVP but to be considered
-- Multiple portfolios could be a premium.
+- Multiple portfolios could be a premium

 ### FR-03 Dashboard page
 **Goal:** Shows all necessary items in this dashboard page.
 **Acceptance:**
 - “New Portfolio” button to create a blank project.
 - Show Portfolio (After MVP, we will show all portfolios.
 MVP will only support 1 per user) and have an edit and delete button for portfolios.
-- 1-2 minute click through tutorial for new users.
+- 1-2 minute click through tutorial for new users
-- Settings page to update/change personal information.
+- Settings page to update/change personal information

 ### FR-04 Add Experiences (Content input)
 **Goal:** CRUD experience entries (role, org, dates, bullets, etc.)
 **Acceptance:**
-- Form lets users add multiple experiences.
+- Form lets users add multiple experiences
-- Users can reorder experiences.
+- Users can reorder experience
-- Drag and drop (?).
+- Drag and drop (?)
-- Changes are saved automatically.
+- Changes are saved automatically

 ### FR-05 YourOwn watermark
 **Goal:** Create a paywall for removing our watermark
 **Acceptance:**
-- Watermark stays in a discreet area of the portfolio to advertise YourOwn.
+- Watermark stays in a discreet area of the portfolio to advertise YourOwn
-- Users can pay to remove the watermark.
+- Users can pay to remove the watermark

 ### FR-0 Upload Media
 **Goal:** Add project images and profile photos
 **Acceptance:**
-- Users can upload images from their device.
+- Users can upload images from their device
-- Large or unsupported file show a friendly error.
+- Large or unsupported file show a friendly error

-### FR-0 Upload Links
+### FR-0 Upload links
 **Goal:** Users are allowed to upload links of their socials and any other external sites
 **Acceptance:**
-- Links are embedded in assets for better UI.
+- Links are embedded in assets for better UI
-- Users can CRUD links after portfolio is done.
+- Users can CRUD links after portfolio is done
-- Their local dev allows them to do that.
+- Their local dev allows them to do that

 ### FR-05 Choose a template for experience
 **Goal:** The system shall allow user to pick 1-2 templates
 **Acceptance:**
-- Template picker shows screenshots.
+- Template picker shows screenshots
-- Selected template updates the preview.
+- Selected template updates the preview

 ### FR-06 Live Preview
 **Goal:** The system shall show how portfolio will look like without delivering full code
 **Acceptance:**
-- Preview shows at the end of process.
+- Preview shows at the end of process
-- Preview shows correct content with template.
+- Preview shows correct content with template

 ### FR-07 Export a ZIP
 **Goal:** The system shall allow user to download a working website (HTML/CSS/Assets) as a zip
 **Acceptance:**
-- “Export” creates a downloadable zip.
+- “Export” Creates a downloadable zip

 ### FR-08 Automate publishing template in AWS
-**Goal:** The system shall have a tool to setup a user’s AWS account to publish portfolio
+**Goal:** The system shall have a tool to setup a users aws account to publish portfolio
 **Acceptance:**
-- Tool should be optional for users.
+- Tool should be optional for users
-- No security issues handling users’ AWS account.
+- No security issues handling users aws account
-- Successfully adds S3 configs.
+- Successfully adds S3 configs
-- Successfully adds ELB configs.
+- Successfully adds ELB configs
-- Successfully adds Route 66 configs for domain name.
+- Successfully adds route 66 configs for domain name

 ---